wwilsman/monopoly-wallet/README.md

   - [ ] Write tests for **Monopoly#configure()** and **Monopoly#Error**
         because I do TDD backwards
   - [ ] Create "bank" player by default and prevent players from being named "bank"
-  - [ ] Bankrupting a player should never error

 - [ ] Display: